rnc-personal/ci-fullstack-pp4/README.md

 Some features I would like to implement are:

 - Apply to Be an Author
-    - Current Users can fill out an additional form with some personal info and they an be give permission to publish or submit articles for an admin to approve and publish
+    - Current Users can fill out an additional form with some personal info and they can be give permission to publish or submit articles for an admin to approve and publish
 - Nested Comments
     - Use a plugin like Disqus or develop myself, a way for users to reply to each others comments on a recipe to get a better flow of conversation going

 ### Accessibility

-I planned to use a bootstrap template / components for much of the layout so care was taken to find good assets that had accessibility options implemented well as this ensured nothing would be missed.
+I planned to use a bootstrap template/components for much of the layout so care was taken to find good assets that had accessibility options implemented well as this ensured nothing would be missed.

-While initially the colour scheme for the site appeared to be okay for contrast and legibility , the testing towards the end of development revealed that some of the buttons with hover state changes were not really ideal.
+While initially, the colour scheme for the site appeared to be okay for contrast and legibility, the testing towards the end of development revealed that some of the buttons with hover state changes were not really ideal.
 These were all changed out to be much higher contrast without impacting the look and feel of the site too much.

 ## Technologies Used